mikeqfu/pyhelpers/README.md

 pip install --upgrade pyhelpers
 ```

-For more information, please refer to [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html).
+Please also refer to [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html) for more information.

 ## Quick start

-Please refer to the [quick-start tutorial](https://pyhelpers.readthedocs.io/en/latest/quick-start.html) that provides a few examples for each of the [modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).
-These examples demonstrate the capabilities of PyHelpers in assisting us with data manipulation tasks in our day-to-day work.
+For a concise guide on how to utilise PyHelpers, we recommend checking out the [quick-start tutorial](https://pyhelpers.readthedocs.io/en/latest/quick-start.html), which features multiple illustrative examples for each of the [modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).
+These examples effectively demonstrate the capabilities of PyHelpers in facilitating data manipulation tasks and streamlining your work processes.

 ## Documentation

-The full PyHelpers documentation (including detailed examples) is hosted on [ReadTheDocs](https://readthedocs.org/projects/pyhelpers/): [[HTML](https://pyhelpers.readthedocs.io/en/latest/)\] \[[PDF](https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/)].
+The complete PyHelpers documentation: [[HTML](https://pyhelpers.readthedocs.io/en/latest/)\] \[[PDF](https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/)].

+It is hosted on [ReadTheDocs](https://readthedocs.org/projects/pyhelpers/) and provides a wealth of detailed examples.

 ## License